ferruc/prescriptionApp/README.md

   * Forum: https://elixirforum.com/c/phoenix-forum
   * Source: https://github.com/phoenixframework/phoenix

+## See the file:Data Model deliveryapp with test data

 ## What was the hardest part of the implementation?

 Understand how works elixir functional language and understand how works Ecto to create queries.

 ## What would be your next couple of tasks if you had more time?

-* Create independent entity for Patient, now this data is in Order
+* Create independent entity for Patient, now this data is in Order.
-* Create login module that allows use permissions to Pharmacy, Courier roles
+* Create login module that allows use permissions to Pharmacy and Courier roles.
-* Implement login with OAuth, that can use permissions
+* Implement login with OAuth, that can use permissions.
-* Implement complete administration module in order to crete Roles, Permissions
+* Implement complete administration module in order to crete Roles, Permissions.
 * Modify presentation layer.

 ## How could we change the project to be more interesting?